f4str/anime-info-displayer/README.md

 ## Running the Application

 The front end of this program is run using the electron library for Node.js.
 More information about [electron](https://electronjs.org/).
-After ensuring all dependencies have been installed and the database updated, start the application using npm
+After ensuring all dependencies have been installed and the database updated, start the application by running the `run.sh` script or by using npm

 ```shell
 npm start